 Start with a Pivot Table

-As can be seen in the linked example Sheet, we are starting with a table, (also shown in the image below) for our raw data and we will be creating the Pivot Table on a new sheet called Pivot Table 1 which is shown at the end of this article in the embedded view of the Sheet.
+We are starting with a table, (shown in the image below) for our raw data and we will be creating the Pivot Table on a new sheet called Pivot Table 1 which is shown at the end of this article in the embedded view of the Sheet.

-This tutorial assumes that you know how to get this far with a Pivot Table.
+This tutorial assumes that you have already completed your Pivot Table and you have a basic knowledge of how to use it.
 See this video if you need some basic help on Pivot Tables.

 If you need a primer on Pivot Tables, this video will walk you through them.